Yumna-Hamdy/myPortfolio/content/publication/conference-paper/index.md

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
-# authors:
+authors:
+  - Farah Osama
+  - Fatmah Issam
+  - Menna Hesham
+  - Menna Kamel
-#   - admin
+  - Yumna Hamdy
-#   - Robert Ford

 # Author notes (optional)
 author_notes:
+  - 'Equal contribution'
+  - 'Equal contribution'
+  - 'Equal contribution'
-  - 'Equal contribution' Yumna Hamdy
+  - 'Equal contribution'
   - 'Equal contribution'

 date: '2023-11-21T00:00:00Z'